High Signal P

 Advancements in Representing Atomic Environments for Machine Learning Interatomic Potentials

-The extended abstract for the EEML summer school.
-Accurate and efficient interatomic potentials are crucial for simulating materials at the atomic level, and machine learning interatomic potentials (MLIPs) have emerged as a powerful alternative to traditional methods.
+Extended Abstract Accurate and efficient interatomic potentials are crucial for simulating materials at the atomic level, and machine learning interatomic potentials (MLIPs) have emerged as a powerful alternative to traditional methods.
 A central aspect of MLIP development is the representation of local atomic environments, which significantly impacts the accuracy, transferability, and computational cost of the resulting potentials.
-This extended abstract reviews recent advancements in representing atomic environments for MLIPs....
+This extended abstract reviews recent advancements in representing atomic environments for MLIPs. ...

 Application of the self-consistent Hartree-Fock method